damaidec/damaidec.github.io/BOF/procinjbof.md

 | [Openprocess](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-openprocess) | Will be used to open the handle of target process.
 | [VirtualAllocEx](https://learn.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-virtualallocex) | Will be used for allocating memory in the target process, allocated memory size will depend on the shellcode size.
 | [WriteProcessMemory](https://learn.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-writeprocessmemory) | Writes the shellcode in the allocated memory address.
-| [VirtualProtectEx](https://learn.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-virtualprotectex) | Will be used for changing the memory permission to read,execute (RX) instead or Read, Write, Execute (RWX).
+| [VirtualProtectEx](https://learn.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-virtualprotectex) | Will be used for changing the memory permission to read,execute (RX) instead of Read, Write, Execute (RWX).
 | [CreateRemoteThread](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createremotethread) | Will be used for creating a thread on the target process inorder to execute our shellcode.
 | [CloseHandle](https://learn.microsoft.com/en-us/windows/win32/api/handleapi/nf-handleapi-closehandle) | Close the open handle.